memmam/COVID-19-Tracker/README.md

 auth.set_access_token(access_token, access_token_secret)
 ```

+3. Create a Google APIs & Services project [here](https://console.developers.google.com/), and add 'Google Sheets' in the API Library

+4. Create a service account for the project you just created, with the permission 'Project Editor'

+5. Download the JSON file for the service account, and put it in the same directory as nCov.py, named 'credentials.json'

-4. Install the Tweepy, gspread, and oauth2client libraries, and create a cronjob to run nCov.py at an interval of your choosing.
+6. Install the Tweepy, gspread, and oauth2client libraries, and create a cronjob to run nCov.py at an interval of your choosing.

 NOTE: In my experience, using a Python virtual environment caused the cronjob to fail, so I had to install the libraries directly.
 This is generally not recommended unless all your machine is doing is running the bot.
 If you know a way to get cron to run nCov.py from within the virtual environment, please let me know so I can update this.